trentlarson/endorser-ch/sql/README.md

     issuedAt DATETIME,
     issuer CHARACTER(100), -- DID of the confirming entity; did:ethr are 52 chars
+    jwtEncoded TEXT, -- the full original JWT

+    -- This is the ID of the claim JWT to which this claim directly links.
+    -- It is an internal ID, eg. 01D25AVGQG1N8E9JNGK7C7DZRD, but -- could be used for external, global IDs (but not internal global IDs).
+    --
-    jwtEncoded TEXT, -- the full original JWT lastClaimId TEXT, -- the previous JWT ID for this entity, which the user is conceptually overwriting (see also handleId) nonceHashHex CHARACTER(64), -- hex of hash constructed with hashNonce to allow selective disclosure but to avoid correlation
+    -- It's important because a handle ID points to content that can change -- over time, but when a claim refers to another then we want a -- reference to the exact claim that was seen at the time of the link, -- in case something substantial in the plan changed and no longer reflects -- the intent of the provider(s) of this claim. lastClaimId TEXT, -- the previous JWT ID for this entity, which the user is conceptually overwriting (see also handleId)

+    nonceHashHex CHARACTER(64), -- hex of hash constructed with hashNonce to allow selective disclosure but to avoid correlation
 );
 CREATE INDEX jwt_entityId ON jwt(handleId);